Neon.Temporal is still under construction and is not ready for any kind of use.

 Deploy and start the Temporal cluster along with its database.

 Author your workflows and activities as a deployable process.
 This is typically just a .NET Console application that runs on its own or perhaps as a Docker image in a Kubernetes cluster.
-These workers will register their workflow and activity implementations with Temporal under a task list (Acme-PROD in this case) to isolate these registrations from other cluster users.
+These workers will register their workflow and activity implementations with Temporal under a task queue (Acme-PROD in this case) to isolate these registrations from other cluster users.

 For this example, we each worker registers a workflow that is designed to send an email and the underlying activity that actually sends the email.
 The workflow essentially consists of a single decision task that just calls the activity or perhaps something including more complex that customizes retry handling.